 Canon RF 24-70mm F2.8L IS USM

 "I've found the five stops of image stabilisation to be helpful when photographing indoors in low light, where a longer shutter speed can allow me to keep my ISO down if I'm photographing a static subject, such as a sleeping newborn.
 I use the Control Ring on this lens for controlling my ISO, which is brilliant when working with kids who might run quickly between areas with very different lighting.
-I can keep my aperture and shutter speed where I want them for the creative effect I'm after, and alter my ISO quickly to ensure the correct exposure."
+Using Manual, I can set the aperture and shutter speed to achieve the creative effect I'm looking for, and use the Control Ring to alter my ISO quickly to ensure the correct exposure."

 Mark adds: "Canon's standard f/2.8 zoom lens is the perfect all-rounder, with the IS adding to the lens's excellent performance and versatility.
 The f/2.8 aperture throughout the zoom range allows for a shallow depth of field and good low-light performance when taking portraits or other scenes.
 This is a professional workhorse lens, designed to be used day-in, day-out, and because it's an L-series lens and weatherproof, it can be used in all situations."